Monday, April 27, 2015

 Emma: Yes.
 Finally, the government has revised the rules on gender recognition and marriage, so a couple in our position wouldn’t have to go through the farce we did.
 They can now remain married.

-I wanted to show the world that the vast majority of us are just ordinary people in extraordinary circumstances.
-The first thing Lin and I did was a 4-minute film for Channel 4’s series called ‘My Millennium’ about people’s wishes for the new century.
+Emma: I wanted to show the world that the vast majority of us are just ordinary people in extraordinary circumstances.
+The first thing Lin and I did was a 4-minute film for Channel 4’s series called My Millennium about people’s wishes for the new century.
 Channel 4 liked it so much that it was shown at the 1999 Transgender Film Festival in London.
+I’ve even been doorstepped once.
+The doorbell rang one day and there were the Daily Mail and BBC TV both wanting interviews.
+I turned them down, but the Mail went ahead anyway, using bits from old interviews I’d done for others.
+That apart, most media encounters have been very positive.

 Emma: I coined the phrase Gender Incongruence as I felt it was a more accurate description of the condition than the alternatives Gender Dysphoria and Gender Identity Disorder, and also a more acceptable terminology to trans people.

-Emma: There’s no comparison to ten years ago, and most of that is down to some brilliant activists … but there’s still a long way to go.
+Emma: There’s no comparison to ten years ago, and most of that is down to some brilliant activists, but there’s still a long way to go.
 Most problems nowadays seem to come from the ‘Feminist camp’.
 Even the press are, on the whole, acting more responsibly.

 Emma: I grew up in the 1950s and things were very different then.
-I couldn’t just say to my Mum and Dad, ‘Hey they got it wrong when they said I was a boy’.
+I couldn’t just say to my Mum and Dad, ‘Hey, they got it wrong when they said I was a boy’.
 So I fought against it.
 I went to an all-boys school and hated it.
-In the 1970’s I plucked up the courage to see my GP about how I felt and ended up being misdiagnosed and given some weird totally non-ethical therapy that really screwed me up.
+In the 1970s I plucked up the courage to see my GP about how I felt and ended up being misdiagnosed and given some weird, totally non-ethical therapy that really screwed me up.
 The psychs at that time clearly had no idea about the condition.

-It took until September 1998 before I was finally able to admit the truth to myself again.
+Emma: It took until September 1998 before I was finally able to admit the truth to myself again.
 Even then I got no help from my then GP.
-I went private and within 2 years I had completed the transition with surgery in Belgium.
-Unfortunately, I couldn’t afford facial feminization surgery, which would have been nice, but did manage to obtain speech therapy, which helped my voice tremendously.
+I went private and within two years I had completed the transition with surgery in Belgium.
+Unfortunately, I couldn’t afford facial feminization surgery, which would have been nice, but I did manage to obtain speech therapy, which helped my voice tremendously.

-Monika: At that time of your transition, did you have any transgender role models that you followed?
+Monika: During your transition, did you have any transgender role models or people you looked up to?

 Emma: Not exactly role models, but there were a number of others in and around Cambridge who were going through a transition at the same time as me.
 I think we gave each other the courage and drive to succeed.

-Monika: Are there are any transgender ladies that you admire and respect now?
+Monika: Are there any transgender women today whom you particularly admire or respect?

 Emma: I admire everyone who is willing to face the difficulties involved in the transition.
 There are so many who have shown a positive image for trans people and it would be unfair to name just one or two.